-These labels are affixed to the vehicle for the safety of the operator, passenger (2-UP) or bystanders.
+These labels are affixed to the vehicle for the safety of the operator or bystanders.

 The safety labels on your vehicle should be considered permanent parts of the vehicle.
 If missing or damaged, they can be replaced free of charge.
 See an authorized Can-Am dealer.